m0davis/oscar/develop/src/Generality.lagda.md

   Alphabet (Collapsed._//_//_ variable constant {suc #} (function ∷ functions)) .Stronger.Alphabet.functions = {!function!} ∷ {!!}
 ```

+## Reflections (or Diversions?)

 Given the above, I reverse my previous suspicion that there was nothing to be gained from having separate types `Γ` and `Δ`.
 The obvious question is, what have we gained?

+I would like to find a language that `Stronger` can describe but `Collapsed` cannot.
 In the failed attempt to map `Stronger` to `Collapsed`, I could have gone further had if there had been an available mapping `collapse : Γ → Δ`.
 Certainly if `Δ = ⊥` and `Γ` is any inhabited type, there would be no such mapping.

+### a diversion

 Suppose we have it then that, for some constant R,

     Δ = ⊥
     Γ = Nat